The findings in this report are based on several distinct methodologies and data sources.

 If researchers could not verify an organization’s information with the organization itself, they verified that information requiring two external sources, which could include 1) a statehouse reporter covering the same statehouse, 2) a legislative correspondents’ association list, 3) a state official at that statehouse, or in some rare cases 4) information from a reporter’s social media (e.g., describing themselves as a statehouse or legislative reporter) or from an outlet’s staff list on their website.

 In addition, many respondents provided the names of reporters from other organizations they knew covered the statehouse in their state.
 Researchers collected these names and contact information and reached out to these individuals for confirmation.
 In cases where contact information was not provided, researchers asked other statehouse reporters in that state, used media contact lists, and conducted internet searches to acquire the contact information of these individuals.
 The outlets that employed these individuals received multiple follow-ups by phone and by email, if necessary, for confirmation.
-In total, researchers verified information for 1,099 outlets, bureaus and networks, including 440 that had no statehouse reporters), plus an additional 45 that were verified as closed in 2022.
+In total, researchers verified information for 1,099 active outlets, bureaus and networks (including 440 that had no statehouse reporters), plus an additional 45 that were verified as closed in 2022.